ESmithE/Credit_Risk_Modeling/README.md

 - Continuous data
 - Probability of default
 - Techniques:
-  - Fine classing - slice the information equal size intervals
+  - Fine classing - slice the information equal size intervals (continuous variables)
-  - Coarse classing - slice the information,  no equal intervals
+  - Coarse classing - slice the information,  no equal intervals, the process of constructing new categories based on initial ones
-  - Weight of evidence
+  - Weight of evidence - independent variable would predict
   - Information Value

 # Models used